Supervision guide.

 Below you can find a useful checklist to bear in mind while working on your thesis project.

-4. If I ever take longer than expected to answer an email, or review a draft, please insist and kindly remind me.
+- If I take longer than expected to respond or review a draft, remind me politely.

 I hope you find this process a rewarding learning experience for you.
 Remember that part of my time, my knowledge, interest, and experience are currently at your service.

-El desarrollo de una tesis como requisito para obtener un grado de licenciatura en el área de negocios es crucial por varias razones.
+El desarrollo de una tesis, un proyecto de investigación o un PEF como requisito para obtener un grado de licenciatura en el área de negocios es crucial por varias razones.
 En primer lugar, la elaboración de una tesis brinda a los estudiantes la oportunidad de adquirir, aplicar y perfeccionar sus habilidades de investigación, incidiendo en la importancia del método científico en su preparación profesional.
 Este enfoque estructurado no solo contribuye a la rigurosidad académica, sino que también inculca la capacidad de abordar problemas empresariales de manera sistemática y eficiente.

 Además, el proceso de elaborar una tesis implica la identificación y análisis profundo de problemas relevantes en el ámbito empresarial.
 Al enfrentarse a estos desafíos, los estudiantes adquieren una comprensión más profunda de la industria, mejoran sus habilidades analíticas y desarrollan la capacidad de proponer soluciones innovadoras a problemas que existen y a problemas que apenas se están gestando.